esy/esy/docs/cross-platform.md

 The majority of Cygwin utilities can work with either style of paths - therefore, we will prefer the __Windows path, normalized with a forward slash__, for shell invocations.

 Some utilities that Cygwin ships with do not support any style of Windows path (either forward or back slash).
 For those utilities - like `rsync` - we will need to convert the path to a cygwin-style path.
 Cygwin includes the `cygpath` utility for this, which can convert paths of the form `C:/temp` or `C:\\temp` to cygwin-style paths like `/cygdrive/c/temp`.
-These exceptions should be few, and primarily used for bootstrapping the `esy` environment internally, as opposed to present in the build scripts.
+These exceptions should be few, and primarily encountered in bootstrapping the `esy` environment internally, as opposed to present in the build scripts.

 ### Cross-platform environment variables